-In order to calculate the SNR the user needs to run a script (located under the 'Scripts/NMR Tools' menu) to get the noise level and then calculate the SNR by measuring the height of a peak and dividing this value by the noise level.
+To calculate the SNR.
+The script will get the noise level and then calculate the SNR by measuring the height of a peak and dividing this value by the noise level.

 After running the script, it's necessary to select a signals-free region to calculate the noise and press 'Continue' (if you have not applied apodization, you could skip this step):